farzan-dehbashi/farzan-dehbashi/README.md

 # Who is Farzan? 🐋

-I am a Research Assistant at the University of Waterloo.
+A Research Assistant at the University of Waterloo.
 I am in love with Python!
 Since she is cute and powerful.

 To be honest, before bumping into Python, I had a crush on C++ for almost 8 years, since I first got to know her as a high school student.
 I was into Embedded Systems programming using C++ to make things become smart.